openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/quickstart.rst

+.. _quickstart:

 Examples
 ====================================

 OpenFHE provides the following examples which should provide the reader with a basic understanding of how to use the library for various purposes.

+.. contents:: Page Contents
+   :local:

-Binary FHE
+Boolean FHE
 ----------------------------

-`Binary Fully Homomorphic Encryption Examples <https://github.com/openfheorg/openfhe-development/tree/main/src/binfhe/examples>`_
+`Boolean Fully Homomorphic Encryption Examples <https://github.com/openfheorg/openfhe-development/tree/main/src/binfhe/examples>`_

 At a high level: